BartoszKedziorek/Joly/README.md

 	cout << TOCBE[endVertex].mVertex << " ";
 }
 ```
+## Setup

+1.Download the project in .zip format
+2.Extract the zip file
+3.Go to the folder extracted from Joly-master.zip
+5.Extract Release.zip
+6.Go to the folder extracted from Release.zip
+7.Run Joly.exe

+Release verison has been compiled on Windows OS, so game should be also run on it.
+It may take few attempts to run executable file (even 20), but it should start at some point.

 ## Sources
 This application is using SDL2-2.0.20 and SDL2_image-2.0.5 libraries, which are pulbished under [gzip licence](https://www.libsdl.org/license.php).
 Algorithms and data structures implementation is based on the book "Algorytmy, struktury danych i techniki programowania" by Piotr Wróblewski.
 The game map structure author is Igor Poreda.